igornicoletti/codecraft-auth/QUICKSTART.md

 1. Go to **Authentication** > **Providers** in Supabase dashboard
 2. Click **Email** provider
-3. Toggle off "Confirm email"
+3. Toggle off 'Confirm email'
 4. Save changes

 Now you can sign in immediately after registration!